MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/regression.rst

 The Regression tool guides you through a complete workflow:

+** Data Requirement: The first column of both the input data and the target data must contain identical sample IDs

 **1. Data Preprocessing**

 * **Train/Test Split**: Divide data into training and testing sets